Mi3kka/achievement-viewer/README.md

 Please read the `documentation.md` inside the docs folder for more information on the application's design and implementation.

+Of course, there are also several comments throughout the code that explain the functionality of the application in more detail.

 ## Future suggestions

 - Add a back-end database to store user data (e.g. MongoDB)